 Criteria (In order of weight):

-Award Determination: Each category is given a composite score based on the time/benefit provided and weighted accordingly.
+Award Determination: Each category is given a composite score based on the benefit provided and weighted according to our proprietary process.
 Companies that surpass our “highest standards” level earn the Best Companies to Work Award.

-Our objective is to identify companies that best help women of multicultural backgrounds to navigate the workplace by dismantling systematic barriers and closing race-based gaps.
+Our objective is to identify companies that best help women to navigate the workplace by dismantling systematic barriers and closing race-based gaps.

 Sources: Glassdoor, LinkedIn, Diversity Inc. magazine, company websites and annual reports, press releases